danielleklaasen/blockchain-microservice/README.md

-# Microservice starter in NodeJS & Typescript
+# Blockchain Microservice

-This is a Serverless (micro)service starter to kickstart your Express / Typescript project.
+This is a Serverless microservice project to store data using Blockchain technology, in order to increase data integrity.

-To learn how to set up a Serverless project, take a look at the [tutorial]() I wrote on Medium.
-The rest of the project is inspired by the [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter) by Microsoft.

 ## Getting Started